Paula Prentiss: 1970s and later

 Prentiss returned to films as Nurse Duckett in the film adaptation of Joseph Heller's novel Catch-22 (1970).
 She had the female lead in Move (1970) with Elliott Gould and Born to Win (1971) with George Segal.
 She was one of the leads in Last of the Red Hot Lovers with Alan Arkin.
 Next, Prentiss was in the made-for-television film, The Couple Takes a Wife (1972).

 She was the female lead in Crazy Joe (1974) and had a small but pivotal part in The Parallax View (1974) with Warren Beatty.
 She was second lead in The Stepford Wives (1975), alongside Katharine Ross.

 In 1976, Prentiss and Benjamin appeared on Broadway in The Norman Conquests.
 After that, they traveled to Australia to make No Room to Run (1977).

 Prentiss was in Having Babies II (1977), Friendships, Secrets and Lies (1979), and Top of the Hill (1980).
 She had a starring role in The Black Marble (1980), but it was not widely seen.

 She did Saturday the 14th (1981) with her husband and was in director Billy Wilder's last film, Buddy Buddy (1981), with Jack Lemmon and Walter Matthau.
 She then made Packin' It In (1983) with her husband and did the made-for-television film, M.A.D.D.: Mothers Against Drunk Drivers (1983).

 Prentiss guest starred on TV shows like Murder, She Wrote and Burke's Law.

 Except for brief cameo roles, Prentiss had not appeared in a feature film for more than 30 years, until 2016's I Am the Pretty Thing That Lives in the House, a horror film directed by Oz Perkins.
 It premiered September 10, 2016 at the Toronto International Film Festival.

 Personal life

 Prentiss has been married to actor-director Richard Benjamin since 1961.
-They have two children, son Ross and daughter Prentiss.
+They have two children, a son and a daughter.

 There is a street named after Prentiss in San Antonio, Texas.